 While we tried to answer your questions in this article, you may have more that are specific to your business.
 A few examples are listed below.

 Are crime and fidelity insurance the same thing?

 Crime and fidelity insurance are similar except that crime insurance typically offers broader coverage.
 Fidelity insurance is limited to crimes committed by employees.
 This leaves out nonsalaried board members and volunteers.
 Also, some fidelity policies only cover certain assets.
 Stolen money might be covered, but stock certificates may be excluded.

 Does crime insurance cover cybercrime?

 Crime insurance can cover the funds lost when a cybercriminal attacks your business like illegally transferred funds after a phishing scam.
 However, crime insurance coverage does not include any of the costs that stem from a data breach, such as client notification and forensic accounting.
 For that, you need cyber liability insurance.

 Business owners are often surprised to discover that employee theft isn’t covered by commercial property.
 Unfortunately, most learn this when it’s too late.
-Adding commercial crime insurance to your other coverage doesn’t have to cost a lot, and it can help you recover from a wide variety of fraud scenarios.
+Adding commercial crime insurance to your other coverages doesn’t have to cost a lot, and it can help you recover from a wide variety of fraud scenarios.

 With so many options and nuances involved with commercial crime insurance policies, getting the right partner for your business to make the right decision is essential.
 CoverWallet works with major national insurance carriers to help you shop for the best rate on the right coverage.
 Get a no-obligation quote in a few minutes.